xiao-shen/sync_robocopy/README.md

 # sync_robo
-Script to replicate your files.
+Windows script to replicate your files.
 Only the modified files are copied thanks to robocopy.

 This script replicates folders from a source (left) to a destination (right).
 You can select the subfolders you want to replicate in a file named "sync_robo_list.txt", one subfolder per line.